READ THIS . . . to benefit from Barbara's research and

 a book's product page looks.
 All you have to do is compare the difference in the

-appearance of the product page for my memoir on both sites to see what I mean.
+appearance of the product page for any book on both sites to see what I mean.
 Only a snippet of

 editorial reviews show on B&N, and the overall quality of design just